colindensem/til/elixir/liveview-heex-interpolation-on-tags.md

-# Liveview HEEx inerpolation on html tags
+# Liveview HEEx interpolation on html tags

 In creating a new application; I was following the Phoenix 1.6 RC0 path, the release notes talked about the new HEEx Engine.